bpucker/selfie/README.md

-### Script for seleciton of high impact variants
+### Script for extraction of high impact variants from SnpEff results

-This script extract a customized selection of high impact variants from the SnpEff results file.
-Reference: Nd-1 (Pucker, 2016).
+This script extracts a customized selection of high impact variants from the SnpEff results file.
+Reference: [10.1371/journal.pone.0164321](https://doi.org/10.1371/journal.pone.0164321).

 ```
 python SnpEff_result_parser.py